Skip to main content

 • Note the monthly premium amount.
 It differs from plan to plan.

 • Add the monthly cost of each drug in the plan you’re considering.
 In Part D plans, you pay a set amount for each prescription until you reach the annual deductible.
-The deductible also differs from plan to plan.
+The deductible varies by plan selected.

 • Make sure pharmacies offered by your plan are near you.
 Check and see if your plan offers a preferred pharmacy.
 They offer a lower drug cost.
 Another option is getting medications mailed to you.
 Does your plan offer mail order?
 This is important if you live in another state part of the year or take extended trips.